pantsel/konga/README.md

 #### Step 1

-The first thing you need to do is add an Kong API to use as a Gateway to Konga.
+The first thing you need to do is create a Kong API to use as a Gateway to Konga.

 **Example API configuration:**